 Any of these scenarios could cause unexpected results.

+A switch expression chooses the correct case label, evaluates the selected expression, and returns its resulting value.
 The switch expression can be used as a direct replacement for the switch statement.
-Switch expressions do not permit a fall-through from one case to another permit multiple case expressions to select an alternative, for example given:
+Switch expressions do not permit a fall-through from one case to another and hence do not permit a “break” in the construct.
+Case expressions permit multiple case expressions to select an alternative, for example given:

 enum Days { MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY, SATURDAY, SUNDAY};